bigmoves/squall/README.md

 A type-safe GraphQL client generator for Gleam, inspired by [squirrel](https://github.com/giacomocavalieri/squirrel).

-Squall parses `.gql` files in your project, introspects your GraphQL endpoint, and generates fully type-safe Gleam code with decoders, eliminating runtime errors and keeping your GraphQL queries in sync with your schema.
+Squall parses `.gql` files in your project, introspects your GraphQL endpoint, and generates fully type-safe Gleam code with decoders, and keeps your GraphQL queries in sync with your schema.

 > **⚠️ Warning**: This project is in early development and may contain bugs.
-Use at your own risk.
+Also hasn't been published yet.

 ## Features